 Recently, we watched a presentation on the topic of memorizing Scripture that was very inspiring!
-We were memorizing some passages here and there, but not much.
+We were memorizing a few verses, but not much.
 Now that we’ve seen how important it really is, though, we’re taking it much more seriously!
 While researching the subject, Ricky also came across statements in the writings of Sister White counseling us to memorize whole chapters of the Bible.
 Now there’s a challenge!
 But this is God’s instruction; we must take heed.

 We highly recommend that you join us!
 There are many benefits, both spiritual and mental.
 You’ll understand the Bible better, gain greater self-control, and improve your memory in general.
 In fact, just a short time after beginning, Ricky said this:

 I’ve only just started Bible memorization and I’m already noticing tremendous effects!
 I feel closer to God, more disciplined, more focused, and things I can’t even describe!

 Although I just mentioned a few good reasons to commit the Bible to memory, there is another reason, which is far more important.
 Quite simply, God commands it!
 Consider these statements (and this is not an exhaustive list):